Funding Overview

 Where Does the Money Come From?

-Funding for transportation projects in Santa Cruz County come from a few main sources:
+As noted in above, funding for transportation projects in Santa Cruz County come from a few main sources:

 • Per Gallon Gas Taxes (State & Federal)